Webcam not showing up? View it on the EarthCam website.

 - Nighttime access under the bridge may be restricted for up to 10 hours at a time during the summer months (fish windows; see "Why will it take three years to build the new bridge?"
 FAQ).

-- During the months of July and August of 2020, 2021, 2022 and periodically throughout the year, the parking stalls on the east side of the boat launch lot (the east half of the Dept. of Fish and Wildlife-managed lot on the west side of 68th) will be used for construction and unavailable for parking.
+- During the months of July and August of 2020, 2021, 2022 and periodically at other times throughout the year, the parking stalls on the east side of the boat launch lot (the east half of the Dept. of Fish and Wildlife-managed lot on the west side of 68th) will be used for construction and unavailable for parking.
 Vehicles and trailers will need to park in the available right-of-way on 68th Ave NE and NE 175th St, west of 68th.

 - The access road under the bridge that connects the Kenmore Boat Launch and Rhododendron Park will be closed until Fall 2022.

 - Bus stop locations will be moved to avoid conflicts with construction.
 Temporary stops will be located relatively close to their existing locations.
 After construction, permanent bus stop locations will be changing.
 Please contact the project to learn more about these future locations.